 We’ll set a list of priorities and work with you to help you achieve your goals.

 Ongoing evaluation is important because things change.
 Beyond the economy, markets, and interest rates; even jobs, children, homes, and goals can change over time.
 A financial plan should be able to grow and change with you.
-That’s why we don’t deliver a one-time document that may be out of date within months.

 How does your current plan adjust for ongoing changes to income, inflation, spending habits, and other topics?